A Deterministic Approximation to Neural SDEs: Moments of layers and their derivatives

-Given the VMM output of the previous layer as $\widetilde{h}_k^l \sim \mathcal{N}(a_k^l, B_k^l)$, we show below how these expressions can be calculated for three common layer types: (i) linear activations, (ii) nonlinear activations, and (iii) dropout.
-We provide a detailed discussion about the validitiy of the dropout layer for NSDEs and its usage as a whitening operation in order to tighten the Gaussian assumption.
+Given the VMM output of the previous layer as $\widetilde{h}_k^l \sim \mathcal{N}(a_k^l, B_k^l)$, we show below how the output moments and expected Jacobian can be calculated for three common layer types: (i) linear activations, (ii) nonlinear activations, and (iii) Dropout.
+Additionally we provide a discussion about the implications of the Dropout layer and how it can be used to make BMM a tighter approximation.

-\subsection{Linear activations}
+\subsection{Linear Activations}